neda-ale/Coursera_Capstone/README.md

 When I tested the Elbow method, I set the optimum k value to 6.

 I ended the study by visualizing the data and clustering information on the Canberra map.
-Also I visualize pie charts that show the important criterias to consider for opening a restaurant in each cluster.
+Also I visualize pie charts that show the important criteria to consider for opening a restaurant in each cluster.
 In future studies, the theme of restaurant or other details can be carried out for more study.

 ## Conclusion